-Package is good an sturdy.
-Easy to unpack an hardly any assembly to do.
+The package is good and sturdy.
+Easy to unpack and hardly any assembly to do.

 But it was pretty easy to see where they had to go.
 There are after all only a few Char Broil grill2go parts in the box.